nicolaspayette/NetLogo.jl/README.md

 ## Installation

-This package is not registered, but you can still install it by running:
+This package is not registered, but you can still install it at the Julia prompt by running:

 ```julia
 Pkg.clone("git@github.com:nicolaspayette/NetLogo.jl.git")
 ```

+It requires Julia 0.6.x.

 ## TODO